CaraChen0086/evo-med-agent/README.md

 # evo-med-agent Clinical Counterfactual Verifier

-This project is an intelligent medical decision verification system.
-Its purpose is to take a counterfactual treatment recommendation from a model—"what happens if we change treatment?"—search medical evidence, and produce a clear, evidence-based verdict.

-It is especially useful for:
-- auditing medical AI conclusions
-- validating counterfactual treatment recommendations
-- adding a safety layer to clinical decision support
-- generating structured, auditable judgment outputs
+A practical, evidence-first tool that checks whether a medical AI's “what if we change treatment?” prediction is actually supported by real research and clinical guidelines.

+This project is designed so that non-technical users, clinicians, and decision makers can understand a model’s recommendation through evidence, not guesswork.

+## Why this exists

+When a medical AI proposes a counterfactual treatment—"what if we change the treatment plan?"—it is easy to produce a convincing answer without proof.
+This project adds a second layer: it verifies those recommendations by searching trusted medical sources and returns a clear verdict.

-## How it works in three steps
+## What it does in plain terms

-1. **Understand the question**
-   The system receives a structured clinical scenario: patient data, current treatment, proposed counterfactual treatment, predicted outcome, and related metadata.
-The system uses this input as a formal counterfactual question.
+- Reads a structured clinical scenario: patient details, current treatment, proposed change, and the model’s predicted outcome.
+- Searches medical evidence automatically from two sources:
+  - PMC research articles
+  - ACR appropriateness guidelines
+- Judges the prediction using only the evidence it finds.
+- Produces a simple, structured result:
+  - `PASS` if evidence supports the prediction
+  - `FLAG` if the evidence is mixed or incomplete
+  - `REJECT` if evidence does not support the claim

+## Big picture: the mission

+This is not a medical chatbot.
+It is an automated evidence verifier for counterfactual medical decisions.

+It is built to:
+- make model recommendations auditable
+- reduce hidden risks in clinical AI outputs
+- turn complex medical reasoning into a verifiable workflow
+- help people understand whether a recommendation is backed by real evidence

+## Why this project is special

+- Focused on counterfactual medical decisions, not general chat.
+- Uses both medical research papers and clinical guideline recommendations.
+- Converts clinical questions into search queries automatically.
+- Runs a local judge model, so it can work offline without sending data to the cloud.
+- Outputs machine-readable JSON for audits, reports, or system integration.

+## Simple workflow

+1. **Understand the case**
+   - The system reads patient status, current treatment, the suggested change, and the expected outcome.

 2. **Find evidence**
-   It automatically searches two types of medical knowledge sources:
-   - **PMC literature**: extracts relevant paragraphs from full-text medical articles
-   - **ACR guidelines**: extracts recommendations from the American College of Radiology appropriateness criteria

-   These results are converted into evidence chunks and stored in a vector search database for later judgment.

-3. **Make a judgment**
-   A local Qwen language model acts as the judge and evaluates only the retrieved evidence to answer:
-   - Is the predicted outcome supported by evidence?
-   - Is there any contradiction between evidence and prediction?
-   - What is the structured final verdict: `PASS` / `FLAG` / `REJECT`?

-## What makes this project special

-- It is not a general chatbot.
-It is a medical counterfactual evidence verifier.
-- It turns complex clinical reasoning into a process of retrieval + evidence evaluation + structured conclusion.
-- For non-technical users, it behaves like an automated medical literature and guideline review tool.
-- For developers and products, it outputs machine-readable JSON for analysis, memory storage, or system integration.

-## Key features

-- Supports two knowledge sources:
-  - **PMC full-text papers** for research evidence
-  - **ACR guideline recommendations** for standard imaging and appropriateness guidance
-- Automatically generates scenario-specific search queries, so users do not need to write complicated search strings
-- Applies evidence filtering and reranking to avoid using irrelevant content for judgment
-- Runs the Qwen judge locally on GPU, reducing cloud dependency
-- Produces structured JSON output suitable for audit, storage, and downstream analysis

-## Explanation for non-technical users

-Imagine a medical model says: “If this patient switches to MRSA-targeted antibiotics and leaves the hospital earlier, the infection risk will decrease.”

-This project will automatically:
-- read the patient state, current treatment, and model prediction
-- search medical papers and professional guidelines for relevant evidence
-- verify whether that evidence actually supports the prediction
-- tell you:
-  - `PASS`: evidence supports the prediction
-  - `FLAG`: evidence is incomplete or mixed
-  - `REJECT`: evidence does not support the prediction

-That means it is not guessing.
-It is making a judgment based on evidence.

-## What this project actually does

-### 1. `main.py`: the command-line entrypoint

-This is the script you run.
-It accepts a scenario file, executes the verification pipeline, and saves the result as JSON.

-### 2. `config.py`: central configuration

-All key runtime settings are defined here:
-- Chroma vector database address
-- whether to build PMC queries automatically
-- whether to include ACR guidelines
-- evidence retrieval limits, chunk size, and model choice
-- Qwen judge settings

-### 3. `query_builder.py`: turns a scenario into search queries

-This module is one of the core logics.
-It:
-- reads the original and counterfactual treatment changes
-- summarizes the latest patient state
-- generates multiple PMC search queries
-- builds the final vector retrieval query
-- extracts suitable keywords for ACR guideline search

-### 4. `kb.py`: knowledge base construction and retrieval

-It does two main jobs:
-- downloads PMC medical papers, parses abstracts and body text, chunks them, and saves them into Chroma
-- converts retrieval queries into vectors and returns the most relevant evidence chunks from Chroma

-### 5. `verifier.py`: orchestration of the verification flow

-This module sequences the entire process:
-- optionally rebuilds the PMC / ACR knowledge base
-- retrieves evidence and filters out unrelated material
-- reranks evidence if a reranker is available
-- passes the final evidence set to the judge for decision-making

-### 6. `judge.py`: evidence judgment module

-The judge uses Qwen to perform the final review:
-- it is only allowed to reason from retrieved evidence
-- it breaks the predicted outcome into smaller claims
-- it labels each claim as supported / unsupported / contradicted
-- it outputs an overall verdict and reasoning

-### 7. `acr/`: ACR guideline support

-The ACR folder implements:
-- searching ACR topics by query
-- parsing guideline pages and recommendation tables
-- converting structured recommendations into retrieval-friendly evidence chunks

-## Project structure overview

-- `README.md`: project guide
-- `config.py`: runtime configuration
-- `schemas.py`: input/output data structure definitions
-- `kb.py`: knowledge base creation and Chroma retrieval
-- `query_builder.py`: scenario-to-query conversion
-- `judge.py`: Qwen judgment logic
-- `verifier.py`: end-to-end verification flow
-- `main.py`: command-line entrypoint
-- `demo_scenario.json`: example input scenario
-- `example_output_schema.json`: example output format
-- `acr/`: ACR search and parsing modules
-- `outputs/`: sample output directory
+   - It searches PMC articles and ACR guidelines.
+   - It converts matching content into searchable evidence chunks.

+3. **Make the call**
+   - The judge model evaluates only that evidence.
+   - It generates a verdict and explains why.

+## Core implementation

+### `main.py`

+The command-line entry point.
+- Loads a scenario file.
+- Runs the full verification pipeline.
+- Saves the final JSON result.

+### `config.py`

+Central settings for the whole app:
+- Chroma vector database connection
+- whether to build PMC knowledge on demand
+- whether to include ACR guidance
+- retrieval limits, chunking, and model options
+- judge model settings

+### `query_builder.py`

+Turns scenarios into search-ready queries.
+- Reads patient state and treatment change.
+- Summarizes the clinical question.
+- Builds PMC search queries.
+- Extracts keywords for ACR guideline lookup.

+### `kb.py`

+Builds and queries the knowledge base.
+- Downloads PMC articles and parses full text.
+- Chunks articles into evidence pieces.
+- Stores them in Chroma.
+- Retrieves the most relevant evidence chunks for a question.

+### `verifier.py`

+Orchestrates the full flow.
+- Rebuilds or loads PMC/ACR knowledge.
+- Retrieves and filters evidence.
+- Optionally reranks evidence.
+- Sends final evidence to the judge.

+### `judge.py`

+The evidence reviewer.
+- Evaluates only retrieved evidence.
+- Breaks the prediction into smaller claims.
+- Labels claims as supported / unsupported / contradicted.
+- Produces an overall verdict and reasoning.

+### `acr/`

+Handles ACR guideline support.
+- Searches ACR topics.
+- Parses recommendation tables.
+- Converts guideline content into evidence chunks.

+## What is included in the repo

+- `README.md` — this guide
+- `main.py` — CLI entrypoint
+- `config.py` — runtime configuration
+- `query_builder.py` — scenario-to-search logic
+- `kb.py` — knowledge base build and retrieval
+- `verifier.py` — verification orchestration
+- `judge.py` — evidence judgment logic
+- `schemas.py` — input/output JSON schema definitions
+- `demo_scenario.json` — example input file
+- `example_output_schema.json` — example output format
+- `acr/` — ACR guideline tools
+- `outputs/` — sample outputs

 ## How to run

-Assuming dependencies are installed and Chroma is running:
+Make sure dependencies are installed and Chroma is running.

 ```bash
 python main.py \